 - 1 cup bread crumbs, for rolling cutlets

 - 3 large eggs, white and yolk separated for egg wash

 - ¼ teaspoon red chilli

 - Oil, for frying

 Preparing Cutlets mixture

-- Mix the mince and spices very well with hands.
+- Add soaked bread, cilantro, mint, lemon juice, and 1 egg to grounded mince.
+Mix the mince and spices very well with hands.
 The mixture should be soft like roti dough.